OPS-E2E-PPE/VBA-Docs/api/Office.CommandBarComboBox.List.md

 End With
 If CommandBars("Custom").Controls(1).List(4) _
      > "View News" Then
-MsgBox ("Stock Data appears to be damaged." &amp; _
+MsgBox ("Stock Data appears to be damaged." & _
      " Please reinstall application.")
 End If
 ```